rahulsingh619/kea-2017/ee/magda-gierg/1-reflection.md

-1. because we learn from reflecting our expirience
+1. Refletion is important because we learn from reflecting our expirience.
 2. I did my Command Line and Github assigment.
-I have learn some commands, some git-commands
+I get more familiar with the Command Line and Git.
-3. Try to have more time to learn
+3. I would like to have more time to learn.